What mortgage do I need?

 The best mortgage rate for you depends on how much you are looking to borrow.
 A high fee is often worth paying in order to secure a low interest rate if you are applying for a large mortgage.
 But those with smaller mortgages could be better off opting for a higher rate and lower fee.

-However, while this is the general rule, it is well worth crunching the numbers when you are comparing mortgages - you need to work out the total cost over the term of the deal.
-For example, if you are going for a two-year fix you need to work out the cost of your repayments over the term.
-You can do this by finding out what the monthly payment will be using our mortgage calculator – and then multiply by 24.
+While this is the general rule, it is well worth crunching the numbers when you are comparing mortgages - you need to work out the total cost over the term of the deal.
+You can do this by finding out what the monthly payment will be using our mortgage repayment calculator – and then multiply by 24.
 You then need to add on the arrangement fee to find out the total cost.

 You will likely find that you have more mortgage deals available to choose from if you have a good credit history, so it’s worth making sure that your credit report is as good as it can be before applying for a mortgage.
 Steps like paying off any outstanding borrowed credit you owe and making sure your current address is on the electoral role can help to improve your credit score.